With a combination of a small number of people + software + servers and robots

 Even if a lot has happened in the previous years since the establishment of the company, we are perking up for the new start.

-We can have a feast or a sweet treat with our in-house members, or hold an event that looks interesting.
+We can have a feast or a sweet treat with our company members, or hold an interesting event.

 It was just Halloween, so we put up decorations all over the office and flew a drone to take pictures.